 Original Information 091511

-Through all my past and ongoing research for this project I have come across what I can only describe as a little confusion regarding the Futuro House [or houses] in Rockwall County, TX.
+Through all our past and ongoing research for this project we have come across what we can only describe as a little confusion regarding the Futuro House (or houses) in Rockwall County, TX.
 References are made to as few as one and as many as three but blogs, blog comments and forum threads often seem to confuse one with another or consider two to actually be the same one.
 Mention is made of Futuro's located in Quinlan, Rockwall, around Lake Tawakoni and many other places.

-I was able to locate two using Google Maps and Google Earth and it became apparent to me that they were not the same one [I had seen it suggested that it was the same one relocated].
+We were able to locate two using Google Maps and Google Earth and it became apparent to us that they were not the same one (we had seen it suggested that it was the same one relocated).
 Google Earth dates its satellite imagery and, if older imagery is available, includes the ability to "roll back" and look at that earlier imagery.
-I was able to establish that both Futuro Houses had been visible on satellite imagery from the same date several times [012396, 033101, 102105, 103008 and 060510].
+We was able to establish that both Futuro Houses had been visible on satellite imagery from the same date several times (012396, 033101, 102105, 103008 and 060510).
 For them to be a single Futuro someone would have had to be doing some incredible feats of moving the Futuro one way and then back the other way; the two locations are only 10 miles apart but on country roads that would be some trek for a 24' diameter Futuro given that it would have had to race either the airplane or satellite that was capturing the images.

-Given the confusion, my belief that there were two distinct Futuros and the fact that I live about 50 miles away from the area I decided there was nothing for it but to check it out for myself, put the confusion to rest and confirm my findings.
+Given the confusion, our belief that there were two distinct Futuros and the fact that we live about 50 miles away from the area we decided there was nothing for it but to check it out for ourselves; put the confusion to rest and confirm our findings.

 The end result; there are two confirmed Futuro Houses in Rockwall County, TX.
-I visited and photographed both on 091411.
+We visited and photographed both on 091411.
 One, this one, is at 9573 State Highway 276 W, Royse City, TX 75189 and the other is at 779 Stevens Rd, Rockwall, TX 75032.
-The one often mentioned as being around Lake Tawakoni is, as far as I can ascertain, actually the Highway 276 one [it is located about 18 miles west of West Tawakoni which sits on the west shore of the lake].
+The one often mentioned as being around Lake Tawakoni is, as far as we can ascertain, actually the Highway 276 one (it is located about 18 miles west of West Tawakoni which sits on the west shore of the lake).

 A "Lost Soul"

-Sadly this Futuro is in a very dilapidated state as both sets of photos show.
-I have no idea when it was left to the elements but my guess is quite some time ago; certainly most articles, comments and forum threads I can find as far back as they go talk of it being in a very poor state.
+Sadly this Futuro is in a very dilapidated state as the photos show.
+We have no idea when it was left to the elements but our guess is quite some time ago; certainly most articles, comments and forum threads we can find as far back as they go talk of it being in a very poor state.
 The graffiti "Lost Soul!" seemed almost poignant and certainly appropriate given the abandoned and derelict state of the "home".

-Despite the state of the Futuro my visit on 091411 was still very interesting.
-Obviously I could not get a feel for what the Futuro was like in its original, as manufactured, fully furnished state but what I could get was a much better perspective on the size and shape than I had been able to get previously from the many photographs I had seen.
+Despite the state of the Futuro our visit on 091411 was still very interesting.
+Obviously we could not get a feel for what the Futuro was like in its original, as manufactured, fully furnished state but what we could get was a much better perspective on the size and shape than we had been able to get previously from the many photographs we had seen.
 The Futuro was advertised in its heyday as being able to accommodate 8 adults.
-In the main article I mentioned my reservations about that statement, certainly as far as I was concerned.
-Having now had the opportunity to stand inside a Futuro, albeit a wreck, I now feel more than ever that for me there is no way a Futuro could have comfortably accommodated 8 adults.
+Elsewhere in these pages we have mentioned our reservations about that statement, certainly as far as we are concerned.
+Having now had the opportunity to stand inside a Futuro, albeit a wreck, we now feel more than ever that for us there is no way a Futuro could have comfortably accommodated 8 adults.

-It has been my experience that an empty, unfurnished room looks and feels bigger than a furnished one; think about your own experience the last time you were house hunting.
-The Futuro was completely empty which in my opinion would make it feel and look far bigger than it would have done when furnished and fully appointed and yet in its current state it really did not feel much bigger than a good sized family room.
+It has been our experience that an empty, unfurnished room looks and feels bigger than a furnished one; think about your own experience the last time you were house hunting.
+The Futuro was completely empty which in our opinion would make it feel and look far bigger than it would have done when furnished and fully appointed and yet in its current state it really did not feel much bigger than a good sized family room.
 Imagine yourself and seven others living in the den!
-For me having now had the opportunity to stand inside a Futuro I would think that having one as a second/vacation home somewhere cool would be fantastic for a couple but for more people or as a full time home - well, that just is not me.
+For us having now had the opportunity to stand inside a Futuro we would think that having one as a second/vacation home somewhere cool would be fantastic for a couple but for more people or as a full time home - well, that just is not us.